veertuinc/anka-docs/content/en/docs/Getting Started/starting-and-accessing-your-vm.md

 > The [`anka run`]({{< relref "docs/Anka Virtualization/command-reference.md#run" >}}) command doesn't source .profile or .bash_profile.
 You have to source the file before executing other commands

-> To inherit the host's environment, use `anka run -E` command.
+> To inherit the host's environment, use `anka run --env` command.
 However, existing VM variables will not be overridden by host's variables.
 You can also pass them inside of a file like `anka run --env-file environment.txt`, where environment.txt is a text file in the form `VARIABLE=VALUE`, one variable per line.

 > An advanced usage example of `anka run` inside of a bash script can be found [HERE](https://github.com/veertuinc/getting-started/blob/master/ANKA_BUILD_CLOUD/create-tags.bash)